How much does an electrician cost in Singapore? A transparent breakdown

 No LEW number on the invoice

-For HDB electrical work, the Licensed Electrical Worker (LEW) number should appear on quote or invoice.
+For HDB electrical work, the Licensed Electrical Worker (LEW) number should appear on quote or invoice — every job booked through our licensed electrical service is covered by one.
 Anyone refusing to give it isn't licensed, which voids your home insurance.

 How we price